buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_CableFittingTypeCommon.md

 # Pset_CableFittingTypeCommon

-Common properties for cable fittings.
-HISTORY: Added in IFC4.
+Common properties for cable fittings.<!-- end of definition --> HISTORY: Added in IFC4.